-Jennifer Hayes focuses her practice on patent litigation, including inter partes review (IPR) and other post-grant review proceedings.
-Additionally, she has experience with cases involving trade secrets and copyrights.
+Jennifer Hayes focuses her practice on patent litigation, including inter partes review (IPR) and other post-grant review (PGR) proceedings.

-My practice concentrates on resolving patent disputes in high-tech industries, such as wireless, lithium-ion batteries, medical device, software, internet of things (IOT) and other technology industries.
+My practice concentrates on resolving patent disputes in high-tech industries, such as wireless, lithium-ion batteries, medical devices, software, internet of things (IoT), and other technology industries.
 I have successfully argued motions in district court, deposed key fact and expert witnesses and negotiated settlements.
-I am also well-versed in appearing before the Patent Trial and Appeal Board (PTAB), a venue which I have used to effectively resolve a number of patent disputes.
+I am also well-versed in appearing before the Patent Trial and Appeal Board (PTAB), a venue that I have used to effectively resolve a number of patent disputes.
+I have also argued cases before the Federal Circuit.
 Leveraging my engineering background and patent litigation experience allows me to create comprehensive strategies that prioritize success as defined by my clients’ business priorities.

 I strategize with my clients to develop strong and effective patent portfolios in a variety of different industries.

-I also handle trade secret, copyright and commercial litigation matters.
-This portion of my practice involves advising clients on trade secret protection plans, copyright take-down notices and IP clauses in various business contracts.
+I also handle trade secret, copyright, and commercial litigation matters.
+This portion of my practice also involves advising clients on trade secret protection plans, copyright take-down notices and IP clauses in various business contracts.

-New patent litigation cases remain brisk, and IPRs and other post-grant reviews continue as a frontline defense in many cases.
+New patent litigation cases remain brisk, and IPRs and other PGRs continue as frontline defense in many cases.
 This is an important consideration for both plaintiffs and defendants in patent litigation.